 Active surveillance (watchful waiting) information has been collected by SEER for prostate cancer cases diagnosed from 2010 to 2016.
 The database includes a variable that indicates whether the initial intent of the physician and patient was to manage the disease by active surveillance or watchful waiting.
 The decision or plan for active surveillance had to be documented.
 Information was collected as North American Association of Central Cancer Registries (NAACCR) item RX SUMM-Treatment status.
 Cases coded as Active Surveillance by at least one facility with no known reports of initial curative intent treatment have been recoded as Watchful Waiting =” yes.”
 All other cases diagnosed 2010 and later have been by default recoded to “No/Unknown.”
 This latter category includes patients who were recommended treatment but refused it.
 It also includes patients whose physicians decided not to treat for reasons such as the presence of comorbidities.

-The database is available in the frequency, case listing, rate, and survival sessions in SEER*Stat for the November 2018 data submission.
+The database is available in the frequency, case listing, rate, survival, and limited-duration prevalence sessions in SEER*Stat for the November 2018 data submission.

 How to Access the Prostate with Watchful Waiting Database